Scaling Meta Ads in 2026: A Creative Analytics Guide

 AI-Powered Creative Tagging: The Future of Intelligence

-Manual tagging is dead—it is too slow and prone to human error.
+Manual tagging is dead.
+It is too slow and prone to human error.
 Top-tier teams now use Multimodal AI to handle this analysis.

 Multimodal AI Analysis